Mar 18, 2025

 Note

-If the normality assumption holds, the least squares estimator is the maximum likelihood estimator for \(\beta\).
-Therefore, it has all the properties of the MLE.
+If the normality assumption holds, the least squares estimator is the maximum likelihood estimator for

 Recall the linear model